petr-kalinin/progtexts2/python_basic_en/1_if.rst

 are true, i.e. only if ``a == 10`` and ``b == 20`` at the same time.

-Python has folloing operators of this type ("logical operators"):
+Python has folloing operators of this type ("logical operators", or "Boolean operators"):

 - ``and`` — conjunction.
 Condition ``... and ...`` is true only if both of the expressions replaced by ``...`` are true.
 - ``or`` — disjunction.
 Condition ``... or ...`` is true if at least one of the given expressions is true (and also if they're both true)